 I keep changing this history because I'm still learning more about the 58th WRS.
-I have tried to find everything I can on the internet and have talked to and have been acquainted with over 250 guys that served in the 58th.
-I;m more inclined to believe what I'm told by the guys than what I have read.
+I have tried to find everything I can on the internet and I have talked to and have been acquainted with over 250 guys that served in the 58th.
+I'm more inclined to believe what I'm told by the guys than what I have read on the internet .

-On august 14, 1946, an enormous mass of floating ice, vastly thicker that the ice pack and more than 200 miles in area, was discovered less that 300 miles north of Point Barrow.by the 46 Strategic Reconnaissance Squadron (Photo).
+On August 14, 1946, an enormous mass of floating ice, vastly thicker than the ice pack and more than 200 miles in area, was discovered less that 300 miles north of Point Barrow by the 46th Strategic Reconnaissance Squadron (Photo).
 This island was designated Target X or T-1.
-Its existence was classified a military secret and speculation began as to its possible origin and probable future. during the next three years, T-1 was spotted many times by crews of the 46th and crews of the 375th Squadrons.
+Its existence was classified a military secret and speculation began as to its possible origin and probable future.
+During the next three years, T-1 was spotted many times by crews of the 46th and crews of the 375th Squadrons.

-The 58th is one of six weather reconnaissance squadrons in Air Weather service.
-The combined routes these squadrons cover most of the northern hemisphere.
-Prior to the use of weather recon aircraft forecasting efforts were hampered by lack of information from uninhabited regions.
+The 58th is one of six weather reconnaissance squadrons in Air Weather Service.
+In combined routes these squadrons cover most of the northern hemisphere.
+Prior to the use of weather recon aircraft, forecasting efforts were hampered by lack of information from uninhabited regions.
 The advent of the red-tailed flying laboratories filled that void.

 This is what Wikipedia on the internet says about the 58th:.

 * Constituted: 400th Fighter Squadron on May 26, 1943

 * Activated: August 1, 1943

 * Redesignated: 400th Fighter-Bomber Squadron on April 5, 1944